NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/PBE/losses.rst

 :HAZUS:
     For each component, uses the damageable component IDs to extract the relevant information and adds the occupancy type (set in the Asset model panel) to arrive at a corresponding consequence component ID.

 You can select the **User Defined** option if you prefer to provide your own mapping.
 This option allows you to Choose a CSV file that lists the damaged component IDs and the corresponding consequence IDs.
-The Pelicun user manual provides more information on the standard structure of these CSV files.
+The |PelicunDocs| provides more information on the standard structure of these CSV files.